 But not too much fun.
 You don’t want to be one of the kids, that will scare some of the children.
 Most want an adult to be in charge, and an adult who knows how to have fun while making everyone follow the rules is the best adult possible.

-This should probably be #1.
+This should probably be #1 in the Nine Steps to teaching kids.
 Spend time each day praying for yourself and the children you will lead.
 When the Holy Spirit is there with you, He can help the kids remember what you can’t.

 Adult leaders make the biggest impact on kids.
 Their parents are trying to teach them and raise them right, but often it takes an adult outside the house affirming their parents’ message to convince a child.
 Every young person needs one extra person to show them love and support.
 When a teen has a whole team of people they might let down, they’re less likely to follow the crowd into trouble.
 You could be the person the children talk about together when they’re 50.

 Don’t panic, you’ll do fine.
-If you forget everything else I wrote here remember just one thing.
+If you forget these nine steps to teaching kids, remember just one thing.
 Nothing matters but Jesus.
 If you forget the main phrase or get off the subject, nothing matters except Jesus.
 If the craft is a fiasco and someone gets bruised during the game, Jesus is the only thing that makes any difference.
 Just remember to tell them about Jesus!